Shoot & Share 2019

 Do you welcome cultural weddings?

 Yes!
 We absolutely do.
 As stated in our “About” section, we believe that all people are equal.
 And equally beautiful.
+We are all about inclusivity, diversity, and meaningful recognition of intersectionality.
+The world can do with less judgement, right down to microaggressions, and more advocacy.
 Furthermore, we enjoy travel, especially to off-the-beaten track locations.
 One thing we have learned from our travels so far is that we can all learn from each other.
-We would love to hear your unique story and it would be our privilege to capture it!
+We would love to hear your unique story, and it would be our privilege to capture it!

 ~~~